-During the fiscal year ended May 31, 2022, we granted restricted stock units to each of our Named Executive Officers.
-We feel this equity mix effectively aligns Named Executive Officer compensation with stockholder returns while also achieving retention objectives.
-As of May 31, 2022, grants to our Named Executive Officers were as follows:
+During the fiscal year ended May 31, 2023, we granted restricted stock units ("RSUs") and performance stock units ("PSUs") to each of our Named Executive Officers.
+We feel this equity mix effectively aligns Named Executive Officer compensation with shareholder returns while also achieving retention objectives.
+During the fiscal year, grants to our Named Executive Officers were as follows: